Meet the pack

 Brutus

 At first, Brutus and I didn’t bond as easily as I had with Macy..
 He wasn’t as eager to please and food motivated as she was, and preferred walking to the beat of his own drum.
 Relatable.
 This proved tricky for me though, as I learned how to balance patience and firmness during obedience training.
 Thankfully I was able to find a groove and help Brutus become the goodest boy I always knew he could be.
 He went from barking at the doorbell to learning how to stay quiet when it went off, from dragging me through the mud (literally) to walking nicely, and from jumping up on guests to greeting politely.
-Brutus is still just as stubborn as ever, but we’ve been able to nurture our bond and get to a point of mutual respect and communication.
-He’s an independent, stubborn, hard-headed goofball and lovable brute. 🤍
+Brutus was stubborn to the end, but we were able to nurture our bond and get to a point of mutual respect and communication.
+He was an independent, stubborn, hard-headed goofball and lovable brute. 🤍

 When Brutus and Macy were 7 and 8, respectively, I brought home another little sibling to help keep them active as they became seniors.
 Arthas joined our little pack.